sozubek/Machine-Learning/Anomaly-Detection/README.md

 the plot of the anomalies are available at: https://cloud.githubusercontent.com/assets/11430119/6807443/e3347400-d224-11e4-811e-4b916fd163d3.png https://cloud.githubusercontent.com/assets/11430119/6807442/e33270ba-d224-11e4-8eb8-0621a80a20ad.png

+In anomaly_detection.scala, we do the same analysis as above but this time using Scala, Spark and Breeze.

 The data is available at: https://archive.ics.uci.edu/ml/datasets/Thyroid+Disease .
 In this implementation we use the features: